 The 'topic' is the clinical entity described by the Clinical Statement.
 A few examples of topic include clinical assertions, evaluation results, and procedures.
 For each of these topics the information described is quite different.
 Therefore, CIMI describes topic types that contain the appropriate attributes to describe the required information for the given topic.
 The number of topic types will change as CIMI progresses.
-Currently the allowable topic types are listed here.
+Currently the allowable topic types are EventTopic, ProcedureTopic and FindingTopic which has suptypes of EvaluationResultTopic and AssertionTopic.